platformatic/platformatic/docs/watt/reference.md

 - `-u, --username <value>`: The username to use for HTTP URLs
 - `-p, --password <value>`: The password to use for HTTP URLs
 - `-s, --skip-dependencies`: Do not install services dependencies
+- `-P, --package-manager`: Use an alternative package manager (the default is to autodetect it)

 ## `help`